filegator/filegator/docs/configuration/basic.md

 ---
-currentMenu: basic
+currentMenu: auth
 ---

 ## Basic
 All services are set with reasonable defaults.
 For regular users there is no need to change anything.
 The script should work out of the box.

-You can edit ```/configuration.php``` file to change the basic things like logo image, title, language and upload restrictions.
+You can edit `configuration.php` file to change the basic things like logo image, title, language and upload restrictions.

 Note: if you've made a mistake in configuration file (forgot to close a quote?) the script will fail to load or throw an error.
-Please use provided default ```configuration_sample.php``` to put everything back to normal.
+Please use provided default `configuration_sample.php` to put everything back to normal.

 ```
     'frontend_config' => [